bhowmick2021/portfolio/README.md

 ---
 <a id="vendor-integration"></a>
-## 🔌 Vendor Integration Projects with GCP & BigQuery
+## 🔌 Fast-Turnaround Vendor Integration Projects with GCP & BigQuery

-The following projects showcase the kind of high-impact, end-to-end vendor data integrations I can deliver—ideal for teams seeking flexible support for ongoing or short-term analytics needs using Google Cloud Platform (GCP).
+These quick-execution projects (most delivered in just 10–15 days) showcase the kind of high-impact, end-to-end vendor data integrations I can deliver—ideal for teams seeking flexible, short-term analytics expertise using Google Cloud Platform (GCP).

 ---